-As of December 31, 2020, the Company has estimated non-capital losses for foreign income tax purposes that may be carried forward to reduce taxable income derived in future years, totaling approximately \$1,108,000 for which no deferred tax asset was recognized.
-The majority of the operating losses were incurred in the Philippines of \$551,000 and the Netherlands of \$534,000, both of which begin expiring in 2021.
+As of December 31, 2021, the Company has estimated non-capital losses for foreign income tax purposes that may be carried forward to reduce taxable income derived in future years, totaling approximately \$871,000 for which no deferred tax asset was recognized.
+The majority of the operating losses were incurred in the Philippines of \$294,000 and the Netherlands of \$548,000.